1. The Base Layer

 More than just finishing touches, accessories provide protection for crucial areas where cold air and snow could otherwise leak in.

-We always recommend a knit hat or headband that cover the ears, as well as a pair of insulated gloves since freezing hands and numb fingers can ruin a day on the mountain.
+We always recommend a hat or headband that cover the ears, as well as a pair of insulated gloves since freezing hands and numb fingers can ruin a day on the mountain.